mattcarl22/ml_announcements/README.md

 ```
 jupyter notebook --port=5000 --no-browser --ip=0.0.0.0 --allow-root
 ```
 Then navigate to: ```http://localhost:5000```.
-The browser will ask you for a token, the token was printed in the terminal after running the previous command.
+The browser may ask you for a token, the token was printed in the terminal after running the previous command.

+Navigate to the notebook you want.
+For example, the notebook for the FFN is in models/ffn.ipynb, and the notebook for the difussion maps is in models/difussion_map.ipynb